These terms apply to you if you use Square’s payment processing services such as those described on our Payment

 To learn more about our privacy practices, please see our privacy notices.

-We’ve included annotations in the gray boxes below to emphasize certain portions of our terms and help guide you as you read them.
-The annotations aren’t summaries, so please take the time to read everything!
+We’ve included annotations in the gray boxes below to emphasize certain portions of our notice and help guide you as you read them.
+Annotations aren’t part of the terms and have no legal effect, but they should help you follow the text.

 This page explains our terms for payment processing.
 By using the service you agree to these terms.
 If you use our services on behalf of your company, that company agrees to them too.

 By using Block, Inc. and Square Capital, LLC (“Square,” “we,” “our,” or “us”) payment processing services and other payment methods that Square may offer from time to time (“Payment Services”), you agree to be bound by the General Terms of Service (“General Terms”), these additional terms and conditions (“Payment Terms”) and all other terms, policies and guidelines applicable to the Services (as defined in the General Terms) used.
 If you are using the Payment Services on behalf of a business, that business accepts these terms and you represent to us that you have authority to bind that business or entity to these terms.
 Payment Services may only be used for business purposes in the fifty states of the United States of America and the District of Columbia.
 Defined terms will have the same meaning as those found in the General Terms, unless otherwise re-defined herein.

 1. Our Role

 Our Payment Services let you take major card brand payments and accept other payment methods from your customers.
 We aren’t a bank, and to make it work we partner with card brands, banks, and other partners that help process payments.

 If you take a lot of card payments, the card brands might require that you also enter into an agreement directly with them, called a “Commercial Entity Agreement”.